-In dual transfer mode, the mobile station is allocated resources providing an RR connection and a Temporary Block Flow on one or more physical channels.
+In dual transfer mode, the mobile station is allocated resources providing an RR connection and one or more Temporary Block Flows on one or more physical channels.
 This feature is optional for the mobile station and the network.
 It is only applicable for a mobile station supporting GPRS or EGPRS.
 Dual transfer mode is a subset of class A mode of operation, which is only possible if there is radio resource allocation co-ordination in the network.